piedoom/doomy.org/content/2024-09-08-bevys-fourth-birthday/index.md

 With this pattern, I have access all of my game's most important types with a single import of `use crate::prelude::*`.

 > Note that I also have a `states/` director/module in my template repo, but I've yet to have an application need more than one state (and honestly, I'm not sure if that's an ***idiomatic*** pattern).
-States are just resources, so it's actually probably better to simply put a `state.rs` file in `resources/`.
+States _are_ just resources, so it's probably better to just add a `state.rs` file in `resources/`.

 ### Naming

 In general, I believe conveying type information in a type's name is bad practice. `Controller` is a better type name than `ControllerComponent`.
 If disambiguation is necessary, modules can be used.
 For example, event and trigger names are often similar to component names.
-Using the `prelude` method, there's a problem: we might have an `Equip` component, and an `Equip` event in the same namespace.
+Using the `prelude` method, there's a problem: What if we have an `Equip` component, and an `Equip` event in the same namespace?

 ```rs